harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 deploy.[^planning-details]

-The most recent new major feature that I believe is similar in scope to PTLCs over Lightning is dual-funding.
+The most recent new major feature that I believe is similar in scope to PTLCs over Lightning is [dual-funding][topic dual funding].
 Lisa Neigut created an initial proposal for a dual-funding protocol in [BOLTs #524][], with the [first dual-funded channel on mainnet][neigut first dual funded] being [opened][first dual funded tx] almost 2 years and 6 months later.